 - Guest Lounge

-The main house has 9 bedrooms, some with views over the gardens or across the lake to distant summits after which they take their name.
+The main house has 9 bedrooms, some with views over the gardens or across to distant summits after which they take their name.
 Local designer Alison Tordoff has used striking wallpapers, fun fabrics and a touch of bling lighting to give the rooms plenty of pizzazz.
 Jonathan and Caroline, meanwhile, made sure of the creature comforts, including superb mattresses (many of them kingsize), Egyptian cotton linens, Herdwick-wool carpets, REN toiletries and waffle robes in the bathrooms.
 Everything is spotlessly maintained, too.

 There's also a separate little Coach House - the 10th 'room' - for those wanting more privacy.
 Downstairs is a boudoirish, romantic double bedroom and a blingtastic bathroom (think LED mood lighting, silver-sheened spa bath).
 Its living-dining area is upstairs, with a faux-croc sofa and sparkling Love Frankie chandelier, alongside a kitchenette (equipped only for reheating and simple prepping, not full cooking) plus a dinner table which extends to seat 10, in case you suddenly make lots of friends.

 Breakfast is a feast, as you'd want before heading out into the hills (or not).
 Choose a 'full Cumbrian' with Cumberland sausages or Lancashire black pudding, or something lighter such as smoked salmon with scrambled eggs, or Eggs Royale.
 There's plenty of staples - cereal, toast, fruit - and delicious homemade jams including damson and orange marmalade.